 When we have this oven roasted garlic on hand, we often build entire meals around it!

-This simple and easy recipe for Oven Roasted Garlic is a great way to transform your meals, vegetables, sauces and recipes.
+This simple and easy recipe for Oven Roasted Garlic is a great way to transform your meals, vegetables, sauces, and recipes.
 It’s quick to put together and keeps well in the fridge, so it is a no-brainer!
-Seriously, this is weekday effort with a weekend taste.
-Plus, kids often love the taste of garlic and this is a great way to introduce new vegetables for picky palates.
+Seriously, this is a weekday effort with a weekend taste.
+Plus, kids often love the taste of garlic, which is a great way to introduce new vegetables for picky palates.

 Roasted Garlic Memories

 Is there anything better than walking into a kitchen that smells like garlic?
-I remember many years ago my twin brother had his first apartment in the North End of Boston.
-It was primarily an Italian community, with many specialty shops and restaurants.
-I remember walking around pretty much drooling all the time, because the whole neighborhood smelled like roasted garlic and baking bread.
-You can capture that aroma in your own home by using the roasted garlic when it is still warm, squeezing it onto a plate and drizzling some olive oil and herbs on it, mashing it a bit and pairing it with some fresh Italian bread.
+My twin brother had his first apartment in the North End of Boston many years ago.
+It was primarily an Italian community with many specialty shops and restaurants.
+I remember walking around drooling because the whole neighborhood smelled like roasted garlic and baked bread.
+You can capture that aroma in your own home by using the roasted garlic when it is still warm, squeezing it onto a plate and drizzling some olive oil and herbs on it, mashing it a bit, and pairing it with some fresh Italian bread.
 It will be devoured!

 Everything is Better with Oven Roasted Garlic!

 We love garlic in our house.
-So much so that when we have this oven roasted garlic on hand, we often build entire meals around it.
-The meal planning discussion actually starts with: “What do you want to eat with the garlic?”.
-From there anything goes – spread it on bread in a sandwich, blend it into hummus, soups or pasta sauce, toss it in cooked vegetables or potatoes, sprinkle it onto pizza – you are only limited by your own culinary imagination!
+So much so that when we have this oven-roasted garlic on hand, we often build entire meals around it.
+The meal planning discussion starts with: “What do you want to eat with the garlic?”.
+From there, anything goes – spread it on bread in a sandwich, blend it into hummus, soups, or pasta sauce, toss it in cooked vegetables or potatoes, sprinkle it onto pizza – your culinary imagination only limits you!